Sled dog: Greenland Dog

 Greenland Dogs are heavy dogs with high endurance but little speed.
 They are frequently used by people offering dog sled adventures and long expeditions.
 As of 2016, there were about 15,000 Greenland Dogs living in Greenland, but decades ago the number was significantly higher and projects have been initiated to ensure the survival of the breed.
 In many regions north of the Arctic Circle in Greenland, they are a primary mode of transportation in the winter.
-Most hunters in Greenland favor dog sled teams over snowmobiles, as the dog sled teams are more reliable.
+Most hunters in Greenland favour dog sled teams over snowmobiles, as the dog sled teams are more reliable.
 They are considered genetically to be the same breed as the Canadian Eskimo Dog, as research shows they have not yet diverged enough genetically to be considered separate breeds.

+Greyster

+The Greyster is a type of sled dog bred for sled dog racing, especially dryland sports like canicross and bikejoring.
+The Greyster is crossbred from the Greyhound and the German Shorthair Pointer.

+Kamchatka Sled Dog

+The Kamchatka Sled Dog is a rare landrace of sled laika developed by the Itelmen and Koryak people of Kamchatka, Russia.

+There are currently efforts underway to revive the breed.

 Labrador Husky

 The Labrador Husky originated in the Labrador portion of the Canadian province of Newfoundland and Labrador.
 The breed probably arrived in the area with the Inuit who came to Canada around 1300 AD.
-Despite the name, Labrador huskies are not related to the Labrador retriever, but in fact most closely related the Canadian Eskimo Dog.
-There are estimated to be 50-60 Labrador huskies in the world.
+Despite the name, Labrador huskies are not related to the Labrador retriever, but in fact most closely related to the Canadian Eskimo Dog.
+There are estimated to be 50–60 Labrador huskies in the world.

-MacKenzie River Husky
+MacKenzie River husky

 The term Mackenzie River husky describes several overlapping local populations of Arctic and sub-Arctic sled dog-type dogs, none of which constitutes a breed.
 Dogs from Yukon were crossed with large European breeds such as St. Bernards and Newfoundlands to create a powerful freighting dog capable of surviving harsh Arctic conditions.